echan295/AM-3611-2019/Git Tutorial/tutorial.md

 ![](Images/forkupstream.png)

 After forking, the fork is only stored remotely: you do not have these files on your local computer.
-The easiest way to download the repository is to copy the link to the **duplicate** repository (the one *you* own) by clicking the copy button, like the one shown below, and "cloning" the repository.
+The easiest way to download the repository is to copy the link to the fork repository (the one *you* own) by clicking the copy button, like the one shown below, and "cloning" the repository.

 ![](Images/clone.png)